 Purchase Orders (POs) are essential for the timely procurement of parts and materials required for field service operations.
 Whether sourcing tools for a job or replenishing stock, effective PO management helps prevent delays, control costs, and ensure vendor accountability.
 Once a PO is created in the Zuper web application, administrators can track its progress, manage approvals, collaborate with vendors, and handle fulfillment — all within the Purchase Orders module.

-This article walks you through how to access, manage, and update purchase orders at every stage of their lifecycle to support a streamlined and transparent procurement process.
+This article explains how to access, manage, and update purchase orders at every stage of their lifecycle to support a streamlined and transparent procurement process.

 Accessing the Purchase Orders Listing Page